Monday, 27 March 2023

 Some Sicilian Silver Filigree Objects,

-Some 17th / 18th Century Sicilian Silver Filigree Objects.
+Some 17th / 18th Century Sicilian Silver Filigree and Coral Objects.

 For Coral and filigree work from Sicily and Trapani in particular see -